-Director of Marketing & Events, Chamber of Commerce Hawaii
+Associate VP of Events & Programs, Chamber of Commerce Hawaii

-Ayaka Hong is the Director of Marketing and Events at the Chamber, and Executive Director of the Young Professionals Program.
-In her role, Hong oversees the Chamber of Commerce Hawaii’s marketing, PR, and events, along with the YP Program.
-She previously worked at The Royal Hawaiian, a Luxury Collection Resort.
+Tricia Fetui is the Associate VP of Events & Programs at the Chamber, and Executive Director of the Young Professionals Program.
+In her role, Fetui oversees the Chamber of Commerce Hawaii’s events and programs, along with the YP Program.
+She previously worked at the Aloha Council Boy Scouts Hawaii, Guam and America Samoa.

 Fetui graduated from Hope International University in Fullerton, CA, where she played women’s volleyball.